New Year's Eve television broadcast in Spain: Controversies and errors

-The ubiquitousness of the bells has made them a figure of parody in some circles, as well as being rather accident-prone.

 TVE's coverage for 1989/90 was notable for co-host Marisa Naranjo confusing the cuartos for the bells.
+This is not exclusive to TVE, with Antena 3 host Irma Soriano making the same mistake in 1993/94.

-A rather infamous incident took place in 1996/97: after renovation works had taken place on the Post Office building, the bells' interval was removed, with clockmaker Vicente Rodríguez agreeing on TV networks that he would put weights on the levers to force a three-second interval.
-However, the Madrid Agriculture and Living Ministry's architect, Juan Blasco, overruled him for fear of causing further damage to the clock.
+In 1996/97: the bells' interval was removed after renovation works had taken place on the Post Office building.
+Clockmaker Vicente Rodríguez confirmed on TV networks that he would put weights on the levers to force a three-second interval.
+However, the architect for the Madrid Agriculture and Living Ministry architect, Juan Blasco, overruled him for fear of causing further damage to the clock.
 This meant that the bells were complete in just 17 seconds.

 Telecinco's coverage in 2002/03 caused a notable stir: the novel idea was to use twelve boats off the coast of Galicia in the formation of a clock, one lighting up for each stroke.
 However, strong winds on the night meant that the boats could not go out.
 Producers resolved to broadcast the previous night's dress rehearsal, and the fact that the bells were pre-recorded was made obvious as Telecinco's broadcast rang in 2003 a few seconds before the other channels'.